se-edu/addressbook-level25/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**System**
+Address Book

+**Actor**
+User

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to edit a specific tag in the list
+4. AddressBook changes the value of that tag to the value specified by the user
+>Use case ends.

 ## Appendix C : Non Functional Requirements